 - Close the door carefully when children are around. - Keep fingers out of pinch point areas; clearances between the doors and cabinets are necessarily small.
-Be careful closing doors when children are nearby. - If you store food improperly, be aware that it may fall and cause injury. - Do not use aerosols near the refrigerator. - Do not store articles on the top of the appliance. - To avoid hazard, damaged power cords must be replaced by the manufacturer or its service agent or a similarly qualified technician.
-Do no operate the appliance with a damage power cord - Caution: This device is meant to be used in applications domestic and the like, such as: areas of kitchen staff in shops, offices and other environments I work; cottages and customers in hotels, motels and other environments residential; environments bed and breakfast rate; hospitality non-commercial and similar applications.
+Be careful closing doors when children are nearby. - If you store food improperly, be aware that it may fall and cause injury. - Do not use aerosols near the refrigerator. - Do not store articles on the top of the appliance. - If the appliance's power cord is damaged, the cord must be replaced by the manufacturer or its service agent or a similarly qualified technician in order to avoid hazard.
+Do not operate the appliance with a damaged power cord. - Caution: This device is meant to be used in applications domestic and the like, such as: areas of kitchen staff in shops, offices and other environments I work; cottages and customers in hotels, motels and other environments residential; environments bed and breakfast rate; hospitality noncommercial and similar applications. - Refrigerator compartment's lamps are interior lighting LED type, so maintenance must be performed by a qualified technician.

-- Do not use extension cords or adapters ungrounded. - Do not store explosives as aerosol cans with propellant flammable in this set.
+- Do not use extension cords or ungrounded (two prong) adapters. - Do not store explosive substances such as aerosol cans with a flammable propellant in this appliance.